squee72564/C--N-Particle-Sim/README.md

     - Particle collisions need only be considered in nearby Quadtree cell
     - Particles from nearby QuadTree cells need to attract individually, and particles in distant cells can be treated as a single large particle centered at the cell's center of mass
     - Works in O(nlogn) as opposed to O(n<sup>2</sup>) brute force method
-  * Toggle to draw information on screen such as particles velocity vector, and Quadtree visualization.
+  * Toggle to draw information for Quadtree visualization.
   * Accurate values for mass to better mimic stellar bodies in space.